skydoves/sandwich/docs/apiresponse.md

 }
 ```

 You might not want to use the `flatMap` extension for all API requests.
-If you aim to standardize custom error types across all API requests, you can explore the [ApiResponseMapper](mapper.md).
+If you aim to standardize custom error types across all API requests, you can explore the [Global Failure Mapper](https://skydoves.github.io/sandwich/mapper/#global-failure-mapper).

 ### Creation of ApiResponse